eradicador/Good-README-Generator/README.md

   ## Installation
   To install run this command:  npm i
   ## Usage
-   to To generate a professional README.md for any project
+    To generate a professional README.md file for any project
   ## License
   MIT License